R-TF-028-004 Data Annotation Instructions - ICD-11 Mapping

 Category Management and Refinement

-After initial mapping, a secondary review process is conducted to manage the complete ICD-11 category set:
+After initial mapping, an iterative review process is conducted by the MDS team and the Medical Expert(s) to manage the complete ICD-11 category set:

-- Category Consolidation: Medical experts review the complete list of mapped categories (
+- Category Consolidation: MDS team and Medical Expert(s) review the complete list of mapped categories to identify:

 - Categories that should be excluded due to insufficient clinical relevance or data quality.